Siege of the Saxons: Production

 The film reused a lot of costumes, props, and footage from the earlier and bigger-budgeted 1954 Columbia film, The Black Knight, starring Alan Ladd and costumes and props from the 1963 film Lancelot and Guinevere directed by and starring Cornel Wilde.
 The hero dons Alan Ladd's armor from The Black Knight.
 King Arthur wears the same costume as Brian Aherne did as Arthur in Lancelot and Guinevere and even looks much the same as Aherne.
 The film also uses sequences from some of Columbia's Robin Hood films.
+According to Filmink the use of footage from a film starring blonde Alan Ladd explains Ronald "Lewis' silly blonde wig" in Siege of Saxons.

 Release

-The film was released on a double bill with Schneer's Jason of the Argonauts (1963), a film best remembered for its Ray Harryhausen special effects.
+The film was released on a double bill with Schneer's Jason and the Argonauts (1963), a film best remembered for its Ray Harryhausen special effects.

 Schneer later hired Juran to direct another pair of films for a similar double bill: a large budget fantasy with special effects by Harryhausen, The First Men in the Moon, and a lower-budgeted English adventure heavily reliant on stock footage, East of Sudan.

 The Monthly Film Bulletin called it "statutory but good humoured and moderately jolly... hampered by flat direction and cramped settings."

+Variety argued the film "is not intended to be quite as comic as it turned out to be."